Haruhi Fujioka

-Character
+Appearance

 At the start of the Ouran High School Host Club manga and anime, Haruhi enters the prestigious Ouran Academy on a scholarship.
 Looking for a quiet place to study, she stumbles upon the school's male-only host club, where she is initially mistaken for a boy due to her short hair and oversized clothing because she lacks sufficient funds to purchase a female school uniform.
 After knocking over an expensive vase, the club forces her to work off her debt by becoming a host.
 Haruhi identifies herself as a biological female, but does not view gender identity as important.
 She therefore agrees to portray herself as a boy in order to repay her debt to the club.
 She carries on, keeping her sex secret from the club's clientele, by wearing a male uniform and using masculine pronouns.
 At first, Haruhi dislikes being forced to work for the host club.
 However, as the plot advances, Haruhi slowly grows less introverted and starts to realize that the boys of the host club have become her best friends who are helping her to learn and grow into a better person.
 The episodes consist of comedic explorations gender performance.
 Unlike other shōjo heroines that Ouran High School Host Club parodies, Haruhi is an independent, hard-working, asocial character who "embraces, if not a genderqueer identity, then at least a gender-ambivalent one."

 Development

+Bisco Hatori appeared at Anime Expo 2019 in Los Angeles, where she revealed that Haruhi was originally meant to be a boy, but one of her editors suggested a gender swap.
+Thus, Hatori invented a female character that "doesn't need to dress up like a boy other than the fact that those are the clothing she wears and likes" without adding subtext regarding gender identity.
+She expressed that she is not hung up on genre parameters or gender orientation because every person should be proud of being unique while remaining true to themselves.
+Hatori stressed Ouran Koukou Host Club being a story about family and friendship, without any intention of being a pioneer of "fujoshi comedy," though she admitted that it happened just the same.

+Haruna Kawaguchi was sixteen years old when she portrayed Haruhi in her first feature-length film.
+Yuka Yamauchi portrays the character in the musical adaptations.

 Caitlin Glass, the English-voice actress of Haruhi, has noted that the character is both among her most challenging and her favorite roles.
 In an interview with Swerve, she described how difficult it was to "believably [be] a boy [while] still appealing even to a male audience."
 Taking the dual role of director and lead character, Glass said she felt like she had "something to prove" and, initially, she was under great pressure.